canonical/charmed-aether-sd-core/docs/how-to/troubleshoot_user_registration_issues.md

 Validate whether the UE authentication in SD-Core matches the actual UE authentication data, either via the UI or the API.

 #### Configuration
-If the logs do not match, ensure that NRF, AUSF, UDM, UDR pods are up and running using `kubectl get pods -n sdcore`.
+Ensure that NRF, AUSF, UDM, UDR pods are up and running using `kubectl get pods -n sdcore`.
 The command should report `Running` for all the four pods.
 ```console
 NAME                            READY   STATUS    RESTARTS   AGE